pinyi-yang/ts_express_graphql_react_hook/README.md

 npm start
 ```
 As we setup the tsc (typescript compiler) in our package.json, this command will first compile our server.ts into our "outDir": my_app/build/ as server.js.
 Then server.js will be run.

+## CRUD and API request with Node.ts
+To be continues!!!